How do you know when you hit mile 10 of a half marathon? When your feet feel like they’ve been replaced by cement blocks! (joke)

 Secondly, when you’re still a beginner, it may pay off to stick to more low-impact exercises like swimming and cycling, which can help ease potential joint pains that might occur due to high-mileage run days.
 It takes time for your body to get used to any given exercise routine, so never rush into anything – practice patience here!

 Lastly, make sure that there are ample rest periods between sessions, or else running might become tedious instead of enjoyable.
-This can be done through scheduled “active recovery,” such as yoga or gentle walks on non-running days.
+This can be done through scheduled “active recovery,” such as

 Week-by-week Training Plan